District Policy Washington County School District Logo

 4. Procedure

-As per Utah Code Section 53A-11-103, it is the duty of a school board, school district and principal to attempt to resolve attendance problems by documenting an earnest and persistent effort on the part of the school to implement school-based restorative practices, as reasonably feasible, which limit referrals to court and are designed to help minors take responsibility for and repair their behavior, including the following:
+As per Utah Code Section 53G-6-206, it is the duty of a school board, school district and principal to implement school-based interventions, including restorative practices, as reasonably feasible that are designed to create trusting relationships, improve attendance, improve academic performance, and reduce negative behavior referrals, and are designed to help minors take responsibility for and repair their behavior, including the following:

 • Monitor student attendance